roytang/blog/content/notes/2021/05/99d3f5dffa9b1e1f2a4029f66c2b4f2a/index.md

 title: Tom Clancy's Jack Ryan season 2
 ---

 I binged season 2 of Tom Clancy's Jack Ryan this week (after watching season 1 back in 2018!).
-This season felt tighter than the first in terms of pacing and such.<!--sep-->But I'm not happy with the way it promotes American interventionism and their easy willingness to interfere in the affairs of a sovereign nation (however justified it may be)
+This season felt tighter than the first in terms of pacing and such.
+But I'm not happy with the way it promotes American interventionism and their easy willingness to interfere in the affairs of a sovereign nation (however justified it may be)